Xiangyu-Hu/SPHinXsys/README.md

 ## Description

 SPHinXsys (pronunciation: s'finksis) is an acronym from **S**moothed **P**article **H**ydrodynamics for **in**dustrial comple**X** **sys**tems.
-The multi-physics library uses SPH (smoothed particle hydrodynamics) as the underline numerical discretization method for both particle-based and mesh-based formulations.
+The multi-physics library uses SPH (smoothed particle hydrodynamics) as the underlying numerical method for both particle-based and mesh-based discretization.
-Due to the unified computational framework, SPHinXsys is able to carry out classical simulation and optimization at the same time.
+Due to the unified computational framework, SPHinXsys is able to carry out simulation and optimization at the same time.
 Although SPHinXsys is not a standalone application itself, many examples designated for the specific type of applications are provided.